ADHDrian/psi-co-mAFiA/README.md

 # Ψ-co-mAFiA

-Here we provide a brief walkthrough of the software using dRNA reads aligned to a single transcript.
+Here we provide a brief walkthrough of the software using a toy example.

 ## 0. Preliminary
 Note: The following steps are tested with **python 3.9**.